phodal/shire/docs/shire/shire-ast-query-language.md

 ---
 layout: default
-title: Shire AST Query Language
+title: Shire AST Query Language (In Progress)
 parent: Shire Language
-nav_order: 9
+nav_order: 7
 ---

 Shire AQL, is a query language that allows you to query the AST of the current file.
 It is used in Shire to define the